auth0/docs/articles/flows/guides/single-page-login-flow/includes/authorize-user-add-login.md

 Auth0 will also return any state value you included in your call to the authorization URL.

 ::: warning
-We do not recommend that the Access Token obtained in this step be used to call APIs.
+We do not recommend that the Access Token obtained in this step be used to call protected APIs.
 :::